-Many people don’t know what their net worth is, but knowing the answer to that question can make a big difference in achieving your financial goals.
+Many people don’t know what their net worth is.
+However, being aware of it can make a big difference in achieving your financial goals.

-Investopedia says that one’s net worth “can be viewed as a financial report card that allows you to evaluate your current financial health and can help you figure out what you need to do in order to reach your financial goals.”
+Investopedia says that one’s net worth “can be viewed as a financial report card.
+It allows you to evaluate your current financial health and helps you figure out what you need to do in order to reach your financial goals.”

-Knowing your net worth can make a big difference in how you spend your money and what financial goals you set for you and/or your family.
+So knowing your net worth can make a big difference in how you spend your money.
+And it can even help you set financial goals for yourself or your family.
 A person’s net worth is like a snapshot of their current financial situation.

-By having a “big picture” view of your finances easily accessible at all times, you can more readily know when you need to make changes to your money management system that will help you reach your financial goals faster.
+Having a “big picture” view of your finances easily accessible at all times is valuable.
+Also, it helps you more readily know when you need to make changes to your money management system.
+And making those changes will help you reach your financial goals faster.

 - Make a list of all of your assets.
-Add in the value of your house if you’re a homeowner, the value of any cars you own, all retirement, savings and investment account balances and any other larger value items such as boats, recreational vehicles, etc.
+Add in the value of your house if you’re a homeowner.
+Include the amount of any cars you own.
+Plus, include all retirement accounts, savings and investment account balances.
+Also, don’t forget to add in any other larger value items such as boats, recreational vehicles, etc.

 - Make a list of all your liabilities.
-Next, you’ll list all liabilities including your home mortgage, any car or other personal loans, revolving and other debt.
+Next, you’ll list all of your liabilities (i.e., debts).
+Include your home mortgage, any car or other personal loans, revolving and other debt.

 - Subtract your liabilities from your assets.
-The answer you get is your net worth.
+Now it’s time to get your result.
+Subtract your liabilities from your assets.
+The answer you get is your net worth number.

 Why Do I Need to Know My Net Worth?

 You might wonder why it’s so important to know what your net worth is.
-There are two main reasons why it’s important to understand your net worth.
+There are two main reasons.

-First, knowing your net worth number gives you a clear picture of your current financial situation.
-This is important to have so that you can make choices that benefit you financially or turn things around if your net worth number isn’t as high as you’d like it to be.
+First, knowing your net worth gives you a clear picture of your current financial situation.
+Being aware of it is important so that you can make choices that benefit you financially.
+And it helps you turn things around if it isn’t as high as you’d like it to be.

 Track Your Net Worth – Simplified

-Gathering up the dollar amounts on every single one of your assets and liabilities each month might seem like a daunting task, but thankfully there’s an easy way to assess and monitor your net worth using a free tool called Personal Capital.
+Gathering up the dollar amounts on every single one of your assets and debts each month might seem like a daunting task.
+Thankfully, there’s are easier ways to assess and monitor your net.

 - Go to Personal Capital and click the “Join for free” button in the upper right-hand corner.